4 Reasons Why Following Well Matters By James C. Galvin

 Leadership remains a white-hot topic.
 Amazon lists over 1,000 new titles that will be released in 2013 alone.
 That means a new book on leadership is being listed on Amazon every eight hours.

-I decided to add to the overabundance and write a book that would help people formulate a sound theology of leadership.
-But I wanted it to appeal to young adults who, for the most part, want nothing to do with leadership positions or theory.
-My challenge became how to write a leadership book for a generation not really interested in leadership.
+I decided to add to the overabundance and write a book to help people formulate a sound theology of leadership.
+But I wanted it to appeal to young adults who mostly want nothing to do with leadership positions or theory.
+My challenge became writing a leadership book for a generation not really interested in leadership.

 My starting point became what I call “follower abuse.”
 All of us have experienced so much bad leadership in school, work, church, and life that many of us, especially those younger than baby boomers, have been scarred deeply.
 Some react by having an aversion to leadership and others respond by perpetuating the abuse, treating followers the same way they were treated.